yangminzhu/cel/README.md

 # cel

-A command-line tool to evaluate CEL expression and also print the parsed AST.
+A command-line tool to evaluate Common Expression Language [(CEL)](https://github.com/google/cel-spec) expression and also print the parsed AST.

 ## Example